c4cs/c4cs.github.io/_commands/tools/git.md

 ------------
 Git is technology for version control.
 What is version control?
-Version control is a way to keep track of changes to a project so that while working, you don't change something and crash your program and have no way of getting back it back to a state when it was working.
+Version control is a way to keep track of changes to a project so that while working, you don't change something and crash your program and have no way of getting it back to a state when it was working.
 You have probably used some type of version control before, when I was in 280 I used to send emails to myself containing versions of my project just in case everything went to crap.